If I had to pick one metric on Tonal that can help you stay focused on your goals, it would be a Strength Score.

 That’s how you get stronger (conversely, if you don’t challenge your muscles they will adapt again by becoming less active and weaker).

-The highest tonal strength score I’ve seen was above 2500, which is realistic considering you’re using the machine meticulously.
+The highest score I’ve seen was above 2500, which is realistic considering you’re using the machine meticulously.

-As you can see, the graph above shows how much progress was done from November 2021.
-It started from just above 200 and 5 months later I was on 566 (I don’t do much more work so it lowers my overall strength score).
+It starts from just above 200 and 5 months later I was on 566 (I don’t do much more work so it lowers my overall strength score).

-I like this type of metric because it shows you the overall trend, which is really effective in increasing the motivation, especially for the beginners (more on that later).
+I like this type of metric because it shows you the overall trend, which is really effective in increasing motivation, especially for beginners (more on that later).